elementary/store/README.md

 dependencies, or are getting issues where code does not seem to update, re-run this step.

-2) `docker-compose run store mix ecto.setup` to setup the database.
-This only needs to be ran once.
-If there are issues and you want to reset the database, just run `docker-compose run store mix ecto.reset`.

-3) `docker-compose up` to start the server and dependencies.
+2) `docker-compose up` to start the server and dependencies.
 This is your main command and after you run steps 1 and 2, you should only need to run this command to get back up and running.